1jour1vin

 Vaucluse

-The grape variety forthe Vaucluse IGP must be harvested separately.
-Vinification and aging take place in separate tanks.
-The wine is submitted for certification as a single-varietal wine, provided the area planted with that variety is documented.
+Grapes forthe Vaucluse IGP must be harvested separately.
+Winemaking and aging take place in separate tanks.
+Submission for certification must be as a single-varietal wine, provided that the area planted with that variety is documented.
 Finally, two certification bodies verify the quality ofthe Vaucluse IGP.
 The authorized grape varieties in the appellation are Merlot, Syrah, Grenache, Chardonnay, Sauvignon, and Viognier, but other varieties such as Marselan, Caladoc, Roussanne, Marsanne, Chasan, and Tempranillo are also emerging, bringing new palettes of aromas and flavors.
-Although primarily sold as blends, the winemakers ofthe Vaucluse IGP are not hesitant to pursue higher quality, and calls for single-varietal wines are becoming increasingly common.
+Although the wines are primarily sold as blends, the winemakers ofthe Vaucluse PGI are committed to pushing the boundaries of quality, and single-varietal wines are becoming increasingly common.

 For more information, visit the website at IGP Vaucluse